 Why is Seven Considered Lucky?

-It is interesting to speculate on why seven comes up so much in modern life and throughout history.
+It is interesting to speculate on why “Lucky Seven” comes up so much in modern life and throughout history.
 Why is that?
-It´s a prime number of course, but then so is 13.
+It’s a prime number of course, but then so is 13.
 Many people seem to have an emotional attachment to the number.
 Some even think of the number 14 as lucky, it being double 7.
+Plus 21, 28 and 35 being multiples of “Lucky 7”.

 Well, 7 has many religious and spiritual connections through history.
 There are the 7 deadly sins (although that doesn´t sound too lucky), the Seven Wonders of the Ancient World, the Seven Days of Creation, in Buddhism, Buddha walked 7 steps when he was born.- the list goes on.